Norway's DNO raises Faroe Petroleum bid to $816 million

 Faroe had no immediate comment after DNO raised its offer.

+Paul Mumford of Cavendish Asset Management, who according to Refinitiv Eikon data holds 1.4 percent of Faroe and who has said DNO’s previous offer was too low, said on Tuesday that the revised offer - which he also referred to as “low-ball” - looked likely to succeed.

+“For minority shareholders this may be the nail in the coffin.
+They are unlikely to want to stick around with DNO holding a controlling stake in the business,” he said.

-Reporting by Tanishaa Nadkar in Bengaluru, additional reporting by Ron Bousso, Shadia Nasralla; Editing by Shailesh Kuber and Alexander Smith
+Reporting by Tanishaa Nadkar in Bengaluru, additional reporting by Ron Bousso, Shadia Nasralla; Editing by Shailesh Kuber, Alexander Smith and Jan Harvey